Juice (1992 film): Reception

 The film received generally positive reviews.
 Roger Ebert gave the film three out of four stars, praising the film as "one of those stories with the quality of a nightmare, in which foolish young men try to out-macho one another until they get trapped in a violent situation which will forever alter their lives.".
-Entertainment Weekly gave the film a "B+" grading, based on how it depicts four young characters who try to gain complete self-control over their surroundings.
+Owen Gleiberman of Entertainment Weekly gave the film a "B+" grade, praising the depiction of four young characters who try to gain complete self-control over their surroundings.
+Gleiberman also found that:

 The film is an inflammatory morality play shot through with rage and despair.
 Like Boyz n the Hood and Straight Out of Brooklyn, it asks: When every aspect of your environment is defined by violence, is it possible to avoid getting sucked into the maelstrom?

 Dickerson also received praise for his directorial skills:

 Coming out from behind Spike Lee's camera, Ernest Dickerson has instantly arrived at the forefront of the new wave of black directors.
 His film aims for the gut, and hits it.

 Juice holds a rating of 81% on Rotten Tomatoes based on 32 reviews, with an average rating of 6.5/10.
 The consensus summarizes: "Juice hits hard as a tense, provocative morality play with assured direction from first-timer Ernest Dickerson and commanding central performances."
 On Metacritic, the film holds a score of 60 out of 100, based on 17 critics, indicating "mixed or average" reviews.
+The late rapper Juice Wrld also got his name from the movie.